ONSdigital/ssdc-rm-docker-dev/README.md

 ### Running in docker with local changes
 Development using this repo can be done by doing the following:

-1. Make changes to whichever repository.
-In this example we'll suppose you're changing the collection-instrument repository.
-1. Stop the service with `docker stop collection-instrument`
-1. Delete the image with `docker rm collection-instrument`
+1. Move to the repository directory and make the code changes in the service repository locally
 1. Rebuild the image and tag it as the latest to 'trick' the build into thinking we already have the latest and don't need to pull down the image from dockerhub.
-    1. Python repo - `docker build . -t eu.gcr.io/census-catd-ci/rm/collection-instrument:latest`
-    1. Java repo - `mvn clean install` will automatically rebuild the docker image
+    - `make build-no-test`
-1. Finally, start the service again with `make up`
+1. Finally, return to the docker-dev repository and restart the service with `make up`.
+You should see the image you have rebuilt get recreated.

 ### Running natively with local changes
 1. Ensure you have all your services running with `make up`